linode/docs/docs/guides/tools-reference/tools/how-to-use-apt-on-debian-ubuntu/index.md

 This guide aims to help you get familiar with the most frequently used APT commands for managing your server's packages.
 By the end, you should be ready for the majority of APT's uses you are likely to encounter.

 {{< note >}}
 You may have seen the `apt-get` command used for installing and managing packages and the `apt-cache` command for exploring packages on Debian and Ubuntu.
-However, years back, Debian introduced the `apt` command to consolidate the most commonly used `apt-get` and `apt-cache` commands and make their use more straightforward and user-friendly.
+However, Debian has introduced the `apt` command to consolidate the most commonly used `apt-get` and `apt-cache` commands and make their use more straightforward and user-friendly.
 Both Debian and Ubuntu now recommend using the `apt` command rather than `apt-get` or `apt-cache` where possible.

 All of the APT commands in this guide are available using `apt`, so this guide exclusively uses the `apt` command.
 {{< /note >}}